BrandonJWillingham/starter-restaurant-reservation/README.md

 <hr/>
 Practiced implimenting animations with clickables and an animated drop down menu.
-You can view, delete, edit, or seat guest associated with reservations
+You can view, delete, edit, or seat reservations and asign reservations to a table or clear the table and delete the reservation
 <style>
     container{
         display:flex;